Our Organization

 Founded in 2013, the Community Food Bank (CFB) is a lifeline for individuals and families throughout Citrus, Hernando, and Sumter counties who are facing food insecurity.
 Our sole purpose is to ensure no one goes hungry.
 Hunger is hurting our entire community as thousands of young men, women, and senior citizens who have never sought food assistance in the past find they are unable to feed themselves or their families.

 The CFB raises funds, collects food, and provides tangible resources to 60+ food pantries, soup kitchens, shelters, senior centers, ministries, and other resource agencies to help them serve individuals and families throughout our community.
-Our efforts enable area agencies to provide food assistance to more than 70,000 people each month.
-We’re on track to distribute more than five (5) million pounds of food in 2022.

 Mission ~ Vision ~ Values